BIBLE DIGEST - Number 13

 By our acceptance of this foundation truth, we also acknowledge His total authority to speak for God and rule over us.
 True and complete acceptance of this authority requires our commitment to obedience in all that He taught about the way of life that pleases God.

-To preach about the coming Kingdom, in isolation from His insistent call to repent and begin the live the life of the Kingdom NOW, is no Gospel at all.
+To preach about the coming Kingdom, in isolation from His insistent call to repent and begin to live the life of the Kingdom NOW, is no Gospel at all.

 The GOOD NEWS about the Kingdom is not simply that it is coming, but rather that its King will be Jesus; that all who share rulership with Jesus will bear the same likeness to God; and that its subjects, from the least to the greatest, will be taught to live like their rulers.
 Only so can the new Heavens and Earth be filled with righteousness.